Downtown Kansas City: Kansas City Convention Center

 Bartle Hall was opened in 1976, in time for the Republican National Convention.
 As time passed, the need for more room grew.
 In 1994, Kansas City-based HNTB and BNIM designed an expansion that spanned over I-670 through downtown.
 After the project's completion, 388,800 square feet were available for the exhibition hall.
 The expansion also included a grand ballroom, conference center, and meeting rooms.

-The facilities also include Municipal Auditorium, an Art Deco venue built in 1934.
+The facilities include Municipal Auditorium, an Art Deco venue built in 1934.
 It features an arena that seats 10,700; a music hall that seats 2,400; and a little theater suited for more private events.
 The auditorium connects via parking garage and skywalk to the rest of the convention center.

 Kauffman Center for the Performing Arts

 The Kauffman Center for the Performing Arts is on the northern edge of the Crossroads Arts District, just south of the Bartle Hall ballroom.
 Construction began on October 6, 2006, and the facility opened to the public in September 2011.
 It was designed by architect Moshe Safdie.

 The 316,000 square foot performing arts center consists of the Muriel McBrien Kauffman Theater, Helzberg Hall, and the Brandmeyer Great Hall.
-Three resident companies call the center home: the Kansas City Symphony, Kansas City Ballet and Kansas City Lyric Opera.
-By May 2015, more than 1.5 million people had experienced an event at the center.
+Its three resident companies are the Kansas City Symphony, Kansas City Ballet, and Kansas City Lyric Opera.
+By May 2015, more than 1.5 million people had attended the center.

 Federal Reserve Bank of Kansas City

 The Federal Reserve Bank of Kansas City is a 16-story office tower with a two-story operations center designed by Henry N. Cobb of Pei Cobb Freed & Partners.
-It is at Penn Valley Park on the southern edge of Downtown, to the immediate west of Crown Center on a site formerly occupied by Trinity Lutheran and St. Mary's Hospitals.
+It is at Penn Valley Park on the southern edge of downtown, to the immediate west of Crown Center on a site formerly occupied by Trinity Lutheran and St. Mary's Hospitals.
 The bank was based out of a 21-story tower in the Downtown Loop until the Penn Valley Park facility opened in 2008.

 IRS offices

 The Internal Revenue Service (IRS) has its Kansas City offices just west of Crown Center, which houses up to 6,000 employees.
-Construction began in 2004 and the building was completed in the summer of 2006.
+Construction began in 2004 and the building was completed in mid-2006.
 The IRS was also to occupy the nearby Kansas City Main Post Office building (the Post Office having moved across the street to a building next to Union Station).